Fiscal fizzle saps U.S. economic recovery, a possible boost to Biden | MarketScreener

 The number of Americans filing new claims for unemployment dropped less than expected, and applications for the week before were revised up, suggesting the labor market recovery has plateaued.

-For a graphic on Jobless claims still elevated:
+Graphic: Jobless claims still elevated https://graphics.reuters.com/USA-ELECTION/ECONOMY-JOBLESS/azgponxegvd/chart.png

 Meanwhile, a Fed survey released Friday showed that American households were better off financially in July than they were in the first months of the crisis, in large part because of their access to government aid.